Its key features are:

 Hong Kong is a cornerstone of the Greater Bay Area (GBA) – in addition to Hong Kong and Macau it includes a cluster of nine cities in the Pearl River Delta of south China.
 The GBA is subject to a raft of sweeping preferential policies to encourage growth, innovation and technology aiming to encourage the flow of goods, people and capital within the region.

-The potential for the GBA is phenomenal - it is now the largest urban area in the world with a combined population of 73 million people and a GDP of US$1.6 billion.
-Taking up less than one percent of China's land space it currently contributes around 11 per cent of China's economy
+The potential for the GBA is phenomenal - it is now the largest urban area in the world with a combined population of 73 million people.
+Taking up less than one percent of China's land space it currently contributes around 11 per cent of China's economy.

 An ambitious network of highways, railway links and bridges – including the 55-km world class Hong Kong-Zhuhai-Macao Bridge, is cutting travel time between Hong Kong and GBA cities creating the opportunity for Hong Kong residents to continue living in the city, but work throughout the GBA, or vice versa.
 There is also access to land and labour, addressing the two key challenges for most start-ups in the jurisdiction.

 Hong Kong is an established platform for capital to flow in and out of China – it is a natural gateway and a conduit into the GBA.
 It has freeport status and straightforward customs clearing.
 Duty is only paid on limited products such as tobacco, however, imported wine and beer is duty free.

 Major business cities like Beijing, Shanghai, Singapore, Taipei, Manila, Kuala Lumpur and Perth are in the same time zone whilst Bangkok, Jakarta, Seoul and Tokyo have an hour's difference.
 In 2019 more than 100 airlines operate flights from Hong Kong International Airport to more than 180 destinations.